xavier7252/ItineraryHub/README.md

 ## Environment Variables

 This project requires a Google Maps API key.
-To set up the project, create a `.env` file in the root directory and add the following line:
+To set up the project, replace the following:

-GOOGLE_MAPS_API_KEY=your-google-maps-api-key-here
+'YOUR_API_KEY_HERE' replaced with 'your-google-maps-api-key-here'

 ## Available Scripts